-Active mutual fund managers attempt to beat the market (or their particular benchmark) by picking and choosing among individual securities as well as deciding when to be fully invested or not.
-Passive mutual fund managers (who are not, in our opinion, limited to index funds) focus on capturing the return of a market or market segment in a low-cost manner.
+Active fund managers attempt to beat the market (or their particular benchmark) by picking and choosing among individual securities as well as deciding when to be fully invested or not.
+Passive fund managers (who are not, in our opinion, limited to index funds) focus on capturing the return of a market or market segment in a low-cost manner.

 It is clear to us that the overwhelming majority of financial academic studies highlights the failure of the timing and selection that underlies active management.
 One such study is “Luck versus Skill in the Cross-Section of Mutual Fund Returns” by Eugene Fama (2013 Nobel Laureate in Economics) and Ken French published in the October 2010 issue of The Journal of Finance.
 The authors found that:

 “The aggregate portfolio of actively managed U.S. equity mutual funds is close to the market portfolio, but the high costs of active management show up intact as lower returns to investors…few funds produce benchmark-adjusted expected returns sufficient to cover their costs.”

 Not one to mince words, Professor Fama later remarked in an interview published in the Nov/Dec 2012 issue of the Financial Analysts Journal,